 PHYS-361 Materials I: Structural, Mechanical and Thermal Properties, 3 cr.
 An introductory course on the properties of materials for students in all areas of science and technology.
-Topics include structural, thermal and mechanical properties
+Topics include structural, thermal and mechanical properties of metals, alloys, ceramics, and plastics, and their explanation in terms of molecular and atomic properties.
+Lecture 2 hours, Lab 2 hours.
+Prereq.: PHYS-215 or consent of instructor.

-PHYS-362 Materials II: Electronic and Optical Properties, 3 cr.
+PHYS-362 Materials II: Electronic and Optical Properties.

+3 cr.
 Companion course to Materials I with primary emphasis on the electronic properties of materials and their industrial use.
 Topics include conductors, semiconductors, superconductors, ferromagnetism and ferroelectricity, optical and infra-red properties.
 Lecture 2 hours, Lab 2 hours.
 Prereq.: PHYS-215 or consent of instructor.

 PHYS-365 Microprocessor Electronics, 4 cr.
 The course acquaints the students with the basics of microprocessor technology, both from the point of view of understanding the theory of operation, and in learning to program and use these devices to accomplish a given task.
 The Motorola 6800 is the principal example, and each student has access to a microprocessor trainer for practical lab experiences.
 Interfacing microprocessors to each other and to the outside world is included, and the course culminates with each student completing a major interfacing project.
 Lecture 2 hours, Lab 4 hours.
-Prereg.: PHYS-332 or consent of instructor.
+Prereq.: PHYS-332 or consent of instructor.